jmasengeshomsft/apim-landing-zone-accelerator/README.md

 - An additional Private DNS Zone **configuration.azure-api.net** to support Self-Hosted Gateways
 - Ability to deploy into an existing Virtual Network (In progress)
+- Ability to specify the size of the Vnet

 ## How to deploy in your environment